MarketHubb/sourcetech/wp-content/plugins/ewww-image-optimizer/readme.txt

 = WebP Images =

-One-click WebP with ExactDN and JS WebP Rewriting.
+Automatic WebP conversion with Easy IO, no additional configuration.
 Otherwise, can generate WebP versions of your images, and enables you to serve even smaller images to supported browsers.
 Several methods are available for serving WebP images, including Apache-compatible rewrite rules and our JS WebP Rewriting option compatible with caches and CDNs.
 Also works with the WebP option in the Cache Enabler plugin from KeyCDN.

 = WP-CLI =